Predoctoral Candidates – Year 23 (September 1, 2023 – August 31, 2024)

 The UW Cardiovascular Research Center houses a wide range of cardiovascular science research.
 The focus areas of this training program are heart failure/contractility, ion channels/arrhythmias and vascular biology/atherosclerosis.

-Trainees must be US citizens or have been lawfully admitted for permanent residence to the US to be considered for this training grant.
-Members of underrepresented groups are especially encouraged to apply.
+Trainees must be a citizen or a noncitizen national (link explaining this status) of the United States or have been lawfully admitted for permanent residence at the time of appointment to be considered for this training grant.
+Members of underrepresented groups are especially encouraged to apply (link to the NIH notice identifying underrepresented populations in the U.S. Biomedical, Clinical, Behavioral and Social Sciences Research Enterprise).
 To review the program eligibility criteria click here.

 - Curriculum Vitae